davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

   necessary to know how to adjust the stack to compensate for the pop.
-  If any non-popped input is closer to the top of the reg-stack than the implicitly popped register, it would not be possible to know what the stack looked likeits not clear how the rest of the stack slides up.
+  If any non-popped input is closer to the top of the reg-stack than the implicitly popped register, it would not be possible to know what the stack looked like-it's not clear how the rest of the stack 'slides up'.

   All implicitly popped input registers must be closer to the top of the reg-stack than any input that is not implicitly popped.